 The "AS IS" document has two boxes for the Dealer to check, either the "AS IS-NO WARRANTY" or the "WARRANTY" box.

 If the "AS IS-NO WARRANTY" box is checked, the Buyer owns the vehicle even if it breaks in half on the way home.

-If the "WARRANTY" box is checked, most buyers assumes that the entire car is protected.
-However, used car dealer must state on the AS-IS document, what items the dealer will warranty and for what duration of time or miles.
+If the "WARRANTY" box is checked, most Buyers assume that the entire car is protected.
+However, the used car dealer must state what items the Dealer will warranty and for what duration of time or miles on the AS-IS document.
 Every dealers' warranty is different.
 Most dealers' warranties only cover a limited number of parts.
 The buyer must understand the warranty before purchase.
 A dealer's warranty can be worthless for the buyer.
 For example, the warranty might only cover the rearview mirror from falling off the windshield for one year.

 Many buyers don't read the "AS-IS" document until there is a problem.
 The bottom of this document states: "The buyer will pay all costs for any repairs incurred after the sale.
 The dealer assumes no responsibly for any repairs regardless of any oral statements made about the vehicle".

-Many buyers mistakenly assume there is some type of automatic 3-day, 72-hour take back period, or 30-day warranty, or used car Lemon Law.
+Many buyers mistakenly assume there is some automatic 3-day, 72-hour take-back period, 30-day warranty, or used car Lemon Law.
 There are none of these.
-This is a classic example of "Buyer Beware".
-Dealers who knowingly sell bad cars are able to hide behind the "AS IS" document, once you buy it - it's yours.
-High-pressure salesmen can talk most buyers out of their right to have a professional unbiased inspection.
+This is a classic example of "Buyer Beware."
+Dealers who knowingly sell bad cars can to hide behind the "AS IS" document: once you buy it - it's yours.
+A high-pressure salesperson can talk most buyers out of their right to have a professional unbiased inspection.
 The "AS IS" document protects the Dealer, not the Buyer.
 However, the buyer has the right to have the vehicle professionally inspected before purchase.